 Find out more about leaving a tenancy early here.

 - If you have a tenancy agreement, then your landlord cannot just ask you to leave, they must follow proper steps to evict you.

 - These steps still apply during the coronavirus pandemic.

-- Emergency laws mean that, in most cases, you are entitled to 6 months notice before your landlord can apply to court to evict you.
+- Emergency laws meant that, in most cases, if you received a notice before 24 March 2022, you were entitled to 6 months notice before your landlord could apply to court to evict you.

 - It is illegal for your landlord to make you leave without giving you the right amount of notice or getting a court order.

 - It is also illegal for your landlord to lock you out of your home.

 You can find out more about illegal evictions here.

 - If staying at home puts you at risk of abuse from someone else in the household, there is help available

 - If you are in immediate danger, call 999